camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 ---

-In this section you learn how to involve humans in your process by using BPMN 2.0 *User Tasks*.
+In this section, you'll learn how to involve humans in your process by using BPMN 2.0 *User Tasks*.

 # Add a User Task
 We want to modify our process so that we can involve humans.

 To do so, open the process in the Camunda Modeler.

-Next, from its context menu, select the activity shape (rectangle) and drag it to a good position between the Start Event and the Service Task.
+Next, from the Modeler's left-hand menu, select the activity shape (rectangle) and drag it into position between the Start Event and the "Charge Credit Card" Service Task.
 Name it *Approve Payment*.
 {{< img src="../img/modeler-usertask1.png" >}}

-Change the activity type to *User Task* by clicking on it and using the wrench button.
+Change the activity type to *User Task* by clicking on it and using the wrench button menu.
 {{< img src="../img/modeler-usertask2.png" >}}

 # Configure a User Task

-Next, Open the properties view.
-If it is not already visible then click on the label on the right hand side of your screen and the properties view will be displayed.
+Next, open the properties view.
+If it's not already visible, click on the "Properties Panel" label on the right-hand side of the Modeler canvas.

 Select the User Task on the canvas.
-This updates the selection in the properties view.
+This will update the selection in the properties view.
 Scroll to the property named `Assignee`.
 Type *demo*.
 {{< img src="../img/modeler-usertask3.png" >}}

 # Configure a basic form in the User Task
-Next, Open the properties view.
-If it is not already visible then click on the label on the right hand side of your screen and the properties view will be displayed.
+This step will also take place in the properties panel.
+If the panel is not already visible, click on the "Properties Panel" label on the right-hand side of the Modeler canvas.

 Select the User Task on the canvas.
-This updates the selection in the properties view.
+This will update the selection in the properties view.

 Click on the Tab `Forms` in the properties panel.